Missing hunter safely located by Happy Valley-Goose Bay Search and Rescue - NTV

 A man lost in a wooded area outside Happy Valley-Goose Bay overnight was safely rescued Thursday morning, thanks to a collaborative effort by police, ground search and rescue and the Joint Rescue Coordination Centre (JRCC).

 Shortly before 10:30 p.m. on Sept.
-24, police received a report of a missing man whose truck had been located on a woods road near Grand Lake.
+24, Happy Valley-Goose Bay RCMP received a report of a missing man whose truck had been located on a woods road near Grand Lake.
 Labrador District RCMP Police Dog Services was deployed to the area, and both Happy Valley-Goose Bay Ground Search and Rescue and the JRCC were engaged to take part in the search.

 Early Thursday morning, the man was able to send a text to family indicating that he was lost, with information about the general area he was traveling in.
 He also shared that he had prepared and was equipped with food and water.